Buse-Ioan/Board-Game-Cafe-Reservation-System/README.md

 # Business Domain: Board Game Cafe Reservation System

 The Board Game Café Reservation System is a Spring Boot-based web application designed to manage table bookings, game library inventories, and special game night events for a board game café.
 This application provides a simple API for creating, updating, and retrieving information about games, events, and table bookings.
-(The app also includes dynamic search functionality for events based on name, game type, and event date.)

 ## Table of Contents
 - [Tech Stack](#tech-stack)